-D. ANNUAL GENERAL MEETING OF SECURITYHOLDERS AND RELATED MATTERS
+D. ANNUAL GENERAL MEETING OF SECURITYHOLDERS AND RELATED MATTERS (Updated May 1, 2020)

 D1.
 CSA staff are aware that certain stock exchange rules were recently amended in response to COVID-19 to permit issuers to delay their annual general meeting of securityholders to December 31, 2020.
+CSA staff are also aware that the Government of Ontario announced on March 31, 2020 an emergency order to provide flexibility for annual meetings under the Business Corporations Act (Ontario).